If you’ve been in a premium cosmetics store like Sephora or MECCA, their approach to helping a cold audience is extraordinary.

 Your Pre-Sell page supports your product page

-A great Pre-Sell page educates your website visitors, demonstrates your products, and displays social proof about the value and benefits of your solution.
+A great Pre-Sell page educates your website, and visitors, demonstrates your products, and displays social proof about the value and benefits of your solution.

-The Bedfellows Pre-Sell Page focuses on the problems that the products solve first, then introduces your products as pert of the solution.
+The Bedfellows Pre-Sell Page focuses on the problems that the products solve first, then introduces your products as part of the solution.

 Pre-Sell pages educate your visitors